-Employee engagement or satisfaction surveys are a fixture in most corporate calendars.
+Do you want to make your employee engagement survey more effective?
+You’re not alone.
+Such surveys are a fixture in most corporate calendars.
 However, many either don’t provide useful results or else the results are not used in the right way (or at all).
 By large, this comes down to failures of planning, design or processes.

 To help you navigate the various decisions you’ll have to make and answer many of the questions you or other stakeholders may have, we’ve created a comprehensive guide to planning, launching and reporting any employee listening initiatives.